 One of the cheapest computers with heart rate function and the necessary strap bundled, the CM4.21 can download ride data to your PC so you can keep a record of your rides.

 It’s not the cheapest option, but Wahoo’s Bluetooth Smart heart rate strap comes with Wahoo’s own Fitness app that provides training zones for fat-burning and intense training and creates a eight-week training schedule for you.
-It works with iPhone 4S and up and devices running Android 4.3 or later.
+The 2032 coin cell in the strap is good for 500 hours according to Wahoo, and the clever design sees the pod acting as a bridge between the two ends, rather than popping onto sensor pads on the strap itself.

 This inexpensive GPS watch from Decathlon picks up your heart rate using an optical sensor on the back of the watch body, which is more comfortable than strapping a sensor round your chest if not quite as accurate.
 You can use a Bluetooth chest strap if you want and it's waterproof enough for surface swimming if you fancy a mid-ride dip.

-If you want a wrist heart rate monitor with a more sophisticated set of features, this hybrid watch from Garmin includes GPS, incorporates some cycling-orientated features; it'll work with ANT+ speed and cadence sensors.
+If you want a wrist heart rate monitor with a more sophisticated set of features, this watch from Garmin includes GPS, incorporates some cycling-orientated features, and works with ANT+ and Bluetooth devices.

 The Edge 130 is the smallest computer in Garmin's current range, and along with its diminutive size, Garmin has nailed the user interface, which is a dream to use.